 |16.
 The Last Samuri||16-1||David Bass||Kim Bailey|

 2017 Grand National Review

-One For Arthur became the first horse trained in Scotland since Rubstic in 1979 to win the Grand National.
-He did so in some style under almost cloudless skies at a packed Aintree.
+One For Arthur became the first horse trained in Scotland since Rubstic in 1979 to win the Grand National in 2017.
+He did so in some style under almost cloudless skies at a packed Aintree race course.

-Conditions could not have been more perfect for the 40 runners as they set off to tackle the world’s most famous horse race.
+Conditions could not have been more perfect for the 40 runners as they set off to tackle the Grand National 2017.
 As a result, there were 19 finishers.
 Although, the field was pretty well strung out by the time One For Arthur passed the post and sealed his place in the history books.